jeromecovington/prompt-engineering/README.md

 # prompt-engineering
-Node.js port of the Python examples in the DeepLearning.AI course "ChatGPT Prompt Engineering for Developers"
+Node.js port of the Python examples in the DeepLearning.AI course [ChatGPT Prompt Engineering for Developers](https://learn.deeplearning.ai/chatgpt-prompt-eng).